Choose the wrong door and my career is over

 I personally felt like a duck in a shoebox but was trying hard not to show it.

-We talked about Sumo wrestling and Mount Fiji, which on a clear day, was easily seen from our offices in a high-rise near the Tokyo central station.
+We talked about Sumo wrestling and Mount Fuji, which on a clear day, was easily seen from our offices in a high-rise near the Tokyo central station.

 One thing you learn fast in any corporate environment is who the power players are.
 And there were a few at the table that night.